cerensec/cerensec/README.md

 🚀 My Journey

-🎯 Currently working as a Backend Developer at Norsys, contributing to the refactoring of the Orphee application for the French health insurance system.
+🎯 Currently working as a Backend Developer at Norsys.

 🎓 Bachelor in DevOps and Fullstack Developer training from W3 Academy.